williamvds/uni/osc/lectures.md

 - __Pro__: Take up comparatively less space than linked lists
 - __Con__: Size of the bitmap grows with the size of the disk
   - Fixed size for each disk
-  - Can only keep bitmap in memory for small disks
+  - Only for small disks can the entire bitmap be kept in memory

 #### Using linked lists
-- Aka _grouping_
+- aka _grouping_

 - Free blocks are used to hold the indexes of free blocks
   - eg with 1KB blocks and 32b disk block number, each block holds 255 blocks
   - One pointer points to the next block
 - Size of list grows with disk size, shrinks with block size
 - Can instead keep track of number of consecutive blocks
   - Known as _counting_

 - __Pros__
   - Less wasted space
     - Size of free list shrinks as disk fills